 You should ideally budget 20-25% extra for these items as it’s not always possible to see how damaged a sofa is until it’s been stripped down and some essential repair work may be required.

 New sofas can be purchased at lower prices than reupholstering although this is reflected in the lower quality and limited life.
-They tend to have longer guarantees and are a quicker way to modernise a home.
+They tend to have longer guarantees and are a faster way to modernise a home.

 If you want to change the size of your furniture, then new items are the way to go.

 However, there’s something comforting about knowing a piece of furniture fits the size and shape of your room and that it’s always been there for you.
-Whether it’s your favourite 3-seater sofa, or a chair that you’ve inherited, reupholstering the furniture lets you keep it in the family.
+Whether it’s your favourite 3-seater sofa or a chair that you’ve inherited, reupholstering the furniture lets you keep it in the family.

 If reupholstering multiple items you can ensure everything is perfectly matched too, something not always possible with new furniture.

 Reupholstering furniture gives you more freedom to create new styles for your home and can be achieved quicker than the time it takes to have a new made-to-order sofa delivered.
-You’ll even be helping the environment as the old furniture won’t need to be sent to a landfill and less emissions will be generated than making a brand new sofa.
+You’ll even be helping the environment as the old furniture won’t need to be sent to a landfill and fewer emissions will be generated than making a brand new sofa.

 Key takeaways for furniture reupholstery

-- Reupholstery costs more than new furniture but you’ll be sure of the quality and be able to keep furniture you already love.
+- Reupholstery costs more than new furniture but you’ll be sure of the quality and be able to keep the furniture you already love.

 - The size, shape and type of fabric affects the cost.